Back to The Equimeta Deal Room

 Common questions

-Is this technically escrow?
+Is this escrow?

 Who pays the Equimeta fee?